 Cong links 'cloak-and-dagger' I-T raids to graft probe by Chhattisgarh govt, slams use of CRPF

-The Congress on Sunday said the "cloak-and-dagger" I-T raids in Chhattisgarh in which the CRPF assisted the income tax department teams showed that the Centre was "scared" after the state government launched a probe into alleged corruption under the previous BJP government and claimed the central force was being used for "political vendetta" like other investigative agencies Over the last three days, the Income Tax department conducted searches at multiple locations linked to Chhattisgarh government officials and others.
+The Congress on Sunday said the "cloak-and-dagger" I-T raids in Chhattisgarh in which the CRPF assisted the income tax department teams showed that the Centre was "scared" after the state government launched a probe into alleged corruption under the previous BJP government and claimed the central force was being used for "political vendetta" like other investigative agencies Terming it as "coercive and insecure centrism", Congress chief spokesperson Randeep Surjewala alleged that "fly-by-night midnight operations" and "cover-up corruption" raids were being conducted in Chhattisgarh to destabilise the ongoing investigations in corruption cases.
+Over the last few days, the Income Tax department conducted searches at multiple locations linked to Chhattisgarh government officials and others.
 The searches are being conducted to probe charges of alleged tax evasion by these people who include the family of a senior IAS officer in Chief Minister Bhupesh Baghel-led Congress government in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)